PuzzleDude98/runic-docs/guides/structure.md

+---
+title: Code Structure Overview
+date: 2025-03-18
+---
+this page will most likely be of no help to you

 json contains a [rune type](rune_types.md) somehow routes code to the corresponding class parses the rest of the data into the class